 These tasks include monitoring and approving strategy implementation, budgets, KPIs, capital expenditure, capital management, mergers, acquisitions, divestitures, organisational performance, control and accountability systems, senior management’s performance, the effectiveness of the entity’s governance practices, diversity policy, and overseeing the integrity of the entity’s accounting and corporate reporting systems, including the external audit.

-Compliance activities include ensuring ongoing legal compliance, providing overview of policies and practices, and the timely and balanced disclosure of all material information concerning the entity to shareholders and stakeholders.
+Compliance activities include ensuring ongoing legal compliance, providing overview of policies and practices, and the timely and balanced disclosure of all necessary information concerning the entity to shareholders and stakeholders.

 Communications / Networking